Invesco Canada Ltd.

 The principal regulator is satisfied that the decision meets the test set out in the Legislation for the principal regulator to make the decision.

-The decision of the principal regulator is that the Exemption Sought is granted provided that:
+The decision of the principal regulator under the Legislation is that:

-(b) the investment by a Pooled Fund in an Underlying Fund is compatible with the fundamental investment objectives of a Pooled Fund;
+i. investment by a Fund in the SICAV Funds is consistent with the fundamental investment objectives and investment strategies of the applicable Fund;